 6. Keep a healthy distance.
 I'm not telling you to become aloof, indifferent or apathetic.
 But if you immerse yourself fully in each and every situation, you won't see the forest for the trees.
 Although achieving perfect objectivity is a questionable goal, because all our thinking is saturated with our subjectivity to the very core, a certain amount of objectivity is possible.
 Imagine a difference in your perception in two situations: one, being immersed in conflict and all emotions that it entails; and second – stepping outside the conflict and seeing it for what it is, all variables that contribute to it, and all emotional states that it produces.
 I don't need to explain the difference.

 There is a similar concept in Buddhism and it refers to the attachment.
 The less we attach ourselves to our ideas, emotions, desires, and goals, the less suffering we will experience, and the easier it will become to deal with each and every situation in our lives.
-I explain this idea in depth in my course and how our lack of attachment to the outcomes of our actions can produce marvellous results by making us more creative and productive.
+Lack of attachment to the outcomes of our actions can produce marvellous results by making us more creative and productive.
 This applies to every area of our lives – social interactions, career, and hobbies.

 Carlos Castaneda wrote: “Once you decide something put all your petty fears away.
 Your decision should vanquish them.
 I will tell you time and time again, the most effective way to live is as a warrior.
 Worry and think before you make any decision, but once you make it, be on your way free from worries or thoughts; there will be a million other decisions still awaiting you.
 That's the warrior's way.”